kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 ## Creating an action via *values.yaml*

-You can also optionally configure Actions via your Kubecost [*values.yaml*](/install-and-configure/install/helm-install-params.md) file.
-Configure the following section as needed for any actions you wish to set up.
+You can also optionally configure Actions (except for Guided Sizing) via your Kubecost [*values.yaml*](/install-and-configure/install/helm-install-params.md) file.
+Configure the following section as needed for any actions you wish to set up (leave unconfigured actions as is).
 For more information of any action-specific field, see the individual UI configuration sections above for more information.

 ```
 actionConfigs:
-    # this configures the Kubecost Cluster Turndown action
-    # for more details, see documentation at https://github.com/kubecost/cluster-turndown/tree/develop?tab=readme-ov-file#setting-a-turndown-schedule

     clusterTurndown: []
       # - name: my-schedule
       #   start: "2024-02-09T00:00:00Z"